citp/privacy-policy-historical/r/re/res/responsys.com.md

 * * *

-### Cross Border Transfers and EU / Swiss Safe Harbor
+### Cross Border Transfers

-Oracle is a global corporation with operations in over 80 countries, and has developed global data practices designed to assure your Personal Information is appropriately protected.
-Please note that your Personal Information may be transferred, accessed and stored globally as necessary for the uses stated above in accordance with this policy.
-[Click here](http://www.oracle.com/us/corporate/contact/global-070511.html) to learn more about Oracle's current office locations.
-By using the Channels, you consent to the transfer of information to countries outside of your country of residence, which may have different data protection rules than those of your country.
+Oracle is a global corporation with operations in over 80 countries and has developed global data practices designed to assure your personally-identifiable information is appropriately protected.
+Please note that Personal Information may be transferred, accessed and stored globally as necessary for the uses and disclosures stated above in accordance with this policy.

-Oracle America, Inc. has subscribed to and will adhere to the US-EU Safe Harbor program and the US-Swiss Safe Harbor program ("Safe Harbor Programs") by adopting and implementing the Safe Harbor Privacy Principles, which include a set of frequently asked questions (collectively, the "Principles"), for Personal Information received from the EU or Switzerland.
-Additionally, Oracle America, Inc. requires that its agents and service providers that have access to such data either subscribe to the Safe Harbor Principles, are subject to the EU Privacy Directive or another adequacy finding, or enter into a written agreement with us that requires them to provide at least the same level of privacy protection as is required by the relevant Safe Harbor Principles.
-More information about the Safe Harbor Program can be found at <http://www.export.gov/safeharbor/>.

-**Safe Harbor Enforcement and Dispute Resolution**
+The Oracle affiliates have entered into and executed an Agreement for the International Transfer of Personal Information within the Oracle Group (“Intra-Company Agreement”) which allows for the processing of your Personal Information and which also incorporates the European Union Model Clauses requirements for transfers of your Personal Information.

+Oracle also continues to adhere to the underlying European privacy principles of the US-EU and US- Swiss Safe Harbor programs for Personal Information received from the EU and Switzerland.

+**Dispute Resolution**
-If you have any complaints regarding our compliance with the Safe Harbor program, you should first [contact us](https://oracle.ethicspointvp.com/custom/oracle/dp/form_data.asp).
-We will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal information in accordance with the Safe Harbor Principles.
+If you have any complaints regarding our compliance with this policy, you should first [contact us](https://oracle.ethicspointvp.com/custom/oracle/dp/form_data.asp).
+We will investigate and attempt to resolve complaints and disputes regarding use and disclosure of Personal Information in accordance with this privacy policy.

-If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by [Internet](http://watchdog.truste.com/pvr.php?page=complaint), fax to 415-520-3420, or mail to TRUSTe Safe Harbor Compliance Dept., ([click for mailing address](https://www.truste.com/about-truste/contact-us/)).
-If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
+If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by [Internet](http://watchdog.truste.com/pvr.php?page=complaint), fax to 415-520-3420, or mail to TRUSTe Compliance Dept. ([click for mailing address](https://www.truste.com/about-truste/contact-us/)).
+If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of the company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
 For information about TRUSTe or the operation of TRUSTe's dispute resolution process, visit the [TRUSTe feedback page](https://feedback-form.truste.com/watchdog/request) or request this information from TRUSTe by fax or mail as indicated above.

 * * *